 A natural catastrophe having unfortunate consequences is called a disaster.
-Biological disasters are natural scenarios involving disease, disability or death on a large scale among humans, animals and plants due to micro-organisms like bacteria, or virus or toxins.
+Biological disasters are natural scenarios involving disease, disability, or death on a large scale among humans, animals, and plants due to micro-organisms like bacteria, or viruses, or toxins.

 In this article, you can read all about biological disaster management in India for IAS Exam.
 Disaster management is an important topic in the UPSC syllabus and one that is featured regularly in the newspapers.
 Here, you can read about the term, types, and the institutional and legal frameworks in India.

 |Definition||The devastating effects caused by an enormous spread of a certain kind of living organism that may spread disease, viruses or infestation of plant, animal or insect life on an epidemic or pandemic level|

 |Epidemic Level||Indicates a disaster that affects many people in a given area or community|

 |Pandemic Level||Indicates a disaster that affects a much larger region, sometimes an entire continent or even the whole planet.
 For example, the recent H1N1 or Swine Flu pandemic|

 - The nodal agency for handling epidemics – Ministry of Health and Family Welfare